Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Dyson V7 Animal power settings switch

-The Dyson V7 uses an old-school slide switch for toggling between its two power settings, while the Outsize utilizes a round silver button underneath the LCD screen for toggling between its three settings.
+The Dyson V7 uses an old-school slide switch to toggle between its two power settings, while the Outsize uses a round silver button beneath the LCD screen to toggle between its three settings.

 Dyson V11 Outsize and Torque Drive LCD screen